Dock10 (television facility): History

-In November 2017, Dock10 announced that it had secured a contract with BBC Creative.
+In November 2017, dock10 announced that it had secured a contract with BBC Creative.
 This would mean certain BBC promos and branding work would be produced outside of London.

-Since the 2018 revival of Who Wants to Be a Millionaire?, the show has been filmed at Dock10.
+Since the 2018 revival of Who Wants to Be a Millionaire?, the show has been filmed at dock10.
 It was previously filmed at Elstree Studios in Hertfordshire.

-In January 2019, ITV Studios announced plans to remain at Dock10 until at least 2021.
+In January 2019, ITV Studios announced plans to remain at dock10 until at least 2021.
 The extended contract meant the company's shows would continue to be filmed and produced on site, which included shows such as Judge Rinder and (as of May 2019, cancelled) The Jeremy Kyle Show.

-The post-production facilities at Dock10 were expanded in 2019 as part of a wider £5 million investment to meet increased demand.
+The post-production facilities at dock10 were expanded in 2019 as part of a wider £5 million investment to meet increased demand.
 The expansion included a new creative production space called The Second Floor, which provides additional space for production companies.
 The new facilities include fourteen edit suites, audio tracklay, and dubbing suites.

-In May 2019, Dock10 announced the launch of a new 4K UHD-ready virtual studio capability using Epic Games' Unreal Engine 4.
+In May 2019, dock10 announced the launch of a new 4K UHD-ready virtual studio capability using Epic Games' Unreal Engine 4.
 This technology allows programme makers to create photorealistic output in real time.

-In August 2019, Dock10 is to host JD Sports inaugural Esports event, JDX, with the semi-finals and finals being hosted at the facility.
+In August 2019, dock10 hosted JD Sports inaugural Esports event, JDX, with the semi-finals and finals being hosted at the facility.

-For the launch of the 2019-20 football season, BBC Sport announced that its football shows Match of the Day and Match of the Day 2 would be broadcast from a virtual reality studio at Dock10.
+For the launch of the 2019-20 football season, BBC Sport announced that its football shows Match of the Day and Match of the Day 2 would be broadcast from a virtual reality studio at dock10.
 This studio will also be used by other BBC football programs including Final Score and Football Focus.

 Channel 4 has commissioned a new peak-time Christmas-themed four-part series Buy it Now, to be hosted by Rylan Clark-Neal.
-Buy It Now is produced by Studio Lambert North and will be filmed at Dock10.
+Buy It Now is produced by Studio Lambert North and will be filmed at dock10.

 Studio facilities

-The studios are owned and managed by Dock10.
+The studios are owned and managed by dock10.
 The company has two major divisions: studios and post-production.
 The studios feature eight conventional TV studios, two audio studios, two unique spaces used for television production, digital post-production, and cloud media management services.

 Many major productions such as The Voice UK are filmed in HQ1, the UK's biggest multi-camera TV studio, which can hold live audiences of up to 1,000 people.
 HQ2, HQ3, and HQ4 are three large or medium-sized studios, with shows such as Match of the Day, The Voice UK, Football Focus, Countdown, Judge Rinder and University Challenge filmed in the four studios.

 Shows with a smaller studio requirement, such as Newsround, Blue Peter and Saturday Mash-Up!, use HQ5, HQ6, HQ7 or HQ8.
 HQ9 and HQ10 are specialist audio studios.
 The final two studios are large spaces for more open productions.
 HQ11 is the only outdoor studio on site and with HQ12 is a mezzanine studio, often seen on Watchdog.

 Studio specifications

 HQ1

-The largest multi-camera TV studio in Britain, HQ1 is 12500 sqft and has an audience capacity of 1,000.
+The largest multi-camera TV studio in the UK, HQ1 is 12500 sqft and has an audience capacity of 1,000.